gihary/gihary-mvp/README.md

 # Gihary MVP

 This repository outlines a minimal setup for the **Gihary MVP**.
-The project is currently a stub and does not include Gmail integration, Firestore storage, or agent modules.
+It now includes basic Gmail integration, Firestore helpers and an onboarding wizard that stores client profiles.

 ## Features

 - **Gmail integration** – Connects to a Gmail account using OAuth to fetch emails.
 - **Task extraction via LLM** – Parses messages with a language model to generate actionable tasks.
 - **Firestore storage** – Persists tasks and related information in Google Firestore.
-- **Agent orchestration** – Coordinates multiple agents to respond to user requests and manage tasks.
+- **Onboarding wizard** – CLI prompts to collect client details.
-- **Contextual memory** – Maintains conversational context for more accurate responses.
+- **CRM module** – Saves onboarding results under `clients/{email}/profile` in Firestore.

-This README provides a high-level overview.
-Implementations of Gmail access, task extraction logic, and Firestore storage can be added in the `src/index.js` entry point.
+This README provides a high-level overview of the modules available in the `src/` directory.

-## Setup
+## Come iniziare

 1. **Node.js**
    - Install Node.js version **18 or higher**.
 The project requires Node 18 or newer as defined in `package.json`.
    - Clone this repository.
-The project currently has no external dependencies because the Google AI Edge packages referenced in the code have not yet been published.
-  - Run `npm install` anyway so that future dependencies can be installed without changing these steps:
+   - Run `npm install` to install dependencies:
     ```bash
     npm install
     ```